Date of Degree

 Copyright 2012 Rohini Retarekar

 Retarekar, Rohini.
-"Hemodynamics and natural history outcome in unruptured intracranial aneurysms." dissertation, University of Iowa, 2012.
+"Hemodynamics and natural history outcome in unruptured intracranial aneurysms."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.